caltechlibrary/newt/newt-presentation.md

 3. Newt => Pandoc
 4. Newt => web browser

-# Limit the cognitive shifts, client side

-> The status quo presists on the front-end

-- HTML, CSS, JavaScript, image assets, etc.

-# Limit the cognitive shifts, server side
+# Limit the cognitive shifts

-- SQL
+- Write SQL (Postgres) and get a JSON source (PostgREST)
-- Pandoc templates
+- Write Pandoc templates to transform JSON to HTML
-- Our YAML orchestration file
+- Write a YAML file to orchestrate our microservice conversation

-# Limit the cognitive shifts, why emphasize SQL?

-- SQL is good at describing structured data
-- SQL is good at expressing queries
-- SQL provides rich data types
-- SQL can define data views, functions, procedures, triggers, ...

-# Write less code

-> PostgreSQL+PostgREST is my code saving plan

-- The SQL runtime is rich in capability
-- Don't need to learn an ORM, we're not limited by an ORM
-- Don't duplicate the SQL models in another language
-- Don't write any middle-ware

-> Minimize the source Luke!

-# Minimized Toolbox, maximize using it
+# Minimize our Toolbox, maximize using it

 - Text editor
 - Postgres + PostgREST